Safer Lighting

 // Same DNA as Safer Electric and Safer Inventory

 The Safer Brand Design System lives at assets/brand-typography.css and assets/silicon-valley.css.
-One system, two production properties, three apps in the inventory monorepo — all consuming the same tokens.
+One system, two production properties, three apps in the inventory monorepo.
+All of them consuming the same tokens.

 Navy #0c1e33.
-Gold #d6b059 used sparingly — never as fill.
+Gold #d6b059 used sparingly, never as fill.
 Cream #f0ede6 over navy, never pure white.
 Cormorant Garamond for headlines (italic for emphasis).
 Plus Jakarta Sans for body and UI.
 JetBrains Mono for SKUs, prices, and licence numbers.
-A 3D ThreeJS hero canvas reads document.documentElement.dataset.theme and swaps particle colors live when the user toggles dark/light.
+A ThreeJS hero canvas reads document.documentElement.dataset.theme and swaps particle colors live when the user toggles dark/light.

 // The right tool for the job